KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 }
 ```

-This will make KeyboardKit use your custom implementation instead of the standard one.
+This will make KeyboardKit use your custom service instead of the standard one.